 Analysing data for evidence-based programming

-UNICEF’s work in the area of data analysis highlights trends and emphasizes patterns found within the data.
+UNICEF’s work in data analysis highlights trends and emphasises patterns found within the data.
 It also suggests how these data can be used strategically to inform programmatic efforts.
 Where possible, data are disaggregated by gender, age, residence, household income, education, and other key social and demographic variables to help uncover possible risk factors and inequities.
 UNICEF also promotes the advancement of research through the development of joint projects and collaboration with academic institutions and other agencies working at the national and international level.